taskcluster/gdb-examples/README.md

 Docker image with example projects for playing with GDB.

 ## Examples
-* `hello-world` — uber-simple example with a loop
+* `hello-world` — an uber-simple example with a loop
-* `guess-game` — number guess game that involves writing to stdin
+* `guess-game` — a number guess game that involves writing to stdin
 * `factorial` — an example of recursion featuring global variables
-* `tickets` — simulation of multithreaded ticket selling with mutexes
+* `tickets` — a simulation of multithreaded ticket selling with mutexes
 * `counters` — an example of multiple forked processes (inferiors)
+* `hackathon` — a full-fledged example with multiple multithreaded processes